labelflow/simple-object-detection/README.md

 pip install -r requirement.txt
 ```

 Additionally, you should make sure that the version of `torch` you use is compatible with your environment, especially if you wish to use a GPU.
-Just follow instructions on [PyTorch](https://pytorch.org/get-started/locally/).
+Just follow the instructions on [PyTorch](https://pytorch.org/get-started/locally/).

 ## 1 - Label your images